 If you are flying to Mainland USA in First, you will get access to Hawaiian’s Premier Club lounge, which is the inferior of the two airport lounges and is located near gate 56 in Honolulu’s Inter-Island Terminal.
 The Premier Club is a glorified name for what is basically an uninviting albeit contemporary decorated room, without windows, and with several seating areas.
 It has free Wi-Fi and free drinks at the small buffet station, which offers soft drinks, coffee, and tea (but there’s no alcohol or spirits), but it is not worth visiting except for using the Wi-Fi and picking up a drink.

 Hawaiian Airlines’ core fleet is mainly its 24 Airbus A330-200s.
 Business Class (or domestic First) seats on Hawaiian Airlines are in a 2-2-2 configuration with lie-flat seats.
 The lie-flat bed is 76 inches (193 centimeters) long and seat 20.5 inches (52 centimeters).

 The color scheme of brown and tan with blue accents is designed to represent Hawaii’s abundance of earth, ocean, and sky.
-Each seat in the premium cabin is a classy leather and is located in its own shell, with curves depicting Hawaii’s ocean waves.
+Each seat in the premium cabin is leather and is located in its own shell, with curves depicting Hawaii’s ocean waves.
 The seats are slightly angled towards either the window or aisle.
-The seats are not very private but are perfect for companions to experience the flight together, although a divider screen between two adjoining seats can be raised if you’re traveling on your own and seated next to a stranger.
+The seats are not very private but are perfect for companions to experience the flight together.
+However, a divider screen between two adjoining seats can be raised if you’re traveling on your own and seated next to a stranger.